Archflow

 The version picker dropdown appears in the project header, next to the page title.
 It displays the current version name (e.g., "main") and allows you to switch between versions.

-2. Click New Version or use the create version dialog
+1. Click New Version on the Versions page (or use the version picker)

 Switching Versions

-Use the version picker dropdown in the project header to switch between versions.
+Use the version picker dropdown or the Activate action on a version card.
 When you switch:

 • The Systems list updates to show systems in the selected version